Cascade High School (Oregon)

 Cascade High School is a public high school in unincorporated Marion County, Oregon, United States, with a Turner postal address.
 The district administration facility is on the same property as the high school and the junior high school.
 It is a part of the Cascade School District.

 Its school district includes Turner, Aumsville, Marion, and a small portion of Salem.

 Academics

 In 2008, 90% of the school's seniors received a high school diploma.
 Of 202 students, 181 graduated, one dropped out, six received a modified diploma, and 14 were still in high school in 2009.
-618 parking spaces.